Home | Browse Topics | Individual rights & freedoms | Decision making and powers of attorney | Your EPA attorney’s powers and duties

 Protection of Personal and Property Rights Act 1988, ss 97A, 99A-99C, s 107; Vernon v Public Trust [2016] NZCA 388

-• Consulting with you and encouraging you to be self-reliant – Your attorney must consult with you about decisions, as far as this is practical.
+• Consult with you and encourage you to be self-reliant – Your attorney must consult with you about decisions, as far as this is practical.
 They must also try to get you to develop and exercise whatever capacity you have to make decisions and act for yourself.
 A care and welfare attorney must also help you participate in community life as much as possible.

-• Consulting with other key people – When making decisions, your attorney must also consult with anyone else who you’ve specified in the EPA as people who should be consulted, and with any other attorney you’ve appointed under that EPA or another EPA.
-If you’ve appointed different attorneys for care and welfare and for property, both attorneys have to consult with each other regularly (not just when they’re making decisions) to make sure there’s ongoing communication between them.
+• Consult with other key people – When making decisions, your attorney must also consult with anyone else who you’ve specified in the EPA as people who should be consulted, and with any other attorney you’ve appointed under that EPA or another EPA.
+If you’ve appointed different attorneys for care and welfare and for property, both attorneys have to consult with each other regularly (not just when they’re making decisions).
+This is to make sure there’s ongoing communication between them.

-• Accountability for property – Your property attorney has to keep your money and property separate from their own and be able to account for it.
-They also have to keep records of each financial transaction, and can be fined up to $1,000 if they don’t.
-Your care and welfare attorney also has to consider the financial implications when they’re making decisions.
+• Keep financial records – Your property attorney has to keep your money and property separate from their own and be able to account for it.
+They have to keep records of each financial transaction and can be fined up to $1,000 if they don’t.
+Your care and welfare attorney also has to consider the financial implications of their decisions.

-When attorneys can make decisions that benefit themselves financially
+Can attorneys make decisions that will benefit themselves financially?

 Protection of Personal and Property Rights Act 1988, s 107

-In general, your attorneys shouldn’t benefit themselves or anyone other than you, or recover expenses from your property, unless the EPA specifically says they can or the Family Court allows it.
+In general, your attorneys shouldn’t benefit themselves or anyone other than you, or recover expenses from your property, unless your EPA specifically says they can, or the Family Court allows it.

-• if your attorney is your spouse or partner, and you’re living together and sharing incomes, it’s OK if they benefit from decisions they make about your joint money or property
+• if your attorney is your spouse or partner, and you’re living together and sharing incomes, they’re allowed to benefit from decisions they make about your joint money or property

-• your attorney can recover reasonable out-of-pocket expenses (but not lost wages, salary or other remuneration)
+• your attorney can recover reasonable out-of-pocket expenses they have because of their role as your attorney (but not lost wages, salary, or other remuneration)

 • if your attorney is for example a lawyer or accountant, they can charge professional fees and expenses for work they did in that professional capacity to give effect to decisions they made under the EPA.